Personal Flotation Device (PFD) & Leash Rule

 All competitors are required to have a USCG-approved personal flotation device (PFD) on their person or on their vessel.
 We recommend CO2 cartridge inflatable waist packs.
 These are less intrusive and don’t catch wind like a deck-top bulky PFD.
 Any competitor without a PFD will be disqualified and not allowed to compete.
 There will be no refunds of entry fee due to disqualification.
-Although, not required, we strongly encourage competitors to wear leashes if strong winds are forecast.
-A flotilla of safety vessels will be present.
+Although, not required, we strongly encourage competitors to wear leashes as the Puget Sound is well know for it’s strong winds.

 Drafting rules are in accordance with those followed by many top world-wide races.
 Only like gender and like board class drafting is allowed.
-In other words, a 12.6 can only draft behind another 12.6; not a 14 or an unlimited; and a male or female may only draft behind another of the same sex and same board class.
+In other words, a 12’6″ can only draft behind another 12’6″; not a 14′ or an Unlimited; and a male or female may only draft behind the same sex.

 Five Stroke Rule

 If you fall, you have 5 strokes to get back on your feet and stand up.
 This rule is in effect so a paddler does not achieve an advantage by not standing up.
 You must complete the course standing upon your board.